kyma-project/kyma/resources/core/charts/ui-api/README.md

 ### Example

-This example shows how to set up the authorization for queries in GraphQL.
+This example shows how to set up the authorization only for the specific queries in GraphQL.

 The secured query is as follows: